Regular Maps on Cartesian Products and Disjoint Unions of Manifolds: An obstruction for regular maps on disjoint unions

 \section{An obstruction for regular maps on disjoint unions}

 The main purpose of this section is to give an obstruction for the regular maps on disjoint unions of manifolds defined in Definition~\ref{c2def1}.
 As a by-product, we re-obtain \cite[Theorem 2.4]{handel2} in Remark~\ref{1007-r2}.
-The obstruction given in this section (Proposition~\ref{c2co1} and Proposition~\ref{c2co114}) is a generalization of Lemma~\ref{cor1} and Lemma~\ref{cor2}.
 Throughout this section, all Chern classes are with mod $p$ coefficients for some primes $p$.